 Take water in an earthen pot and soak 4-5 leaves of Vasaka and roots of Kantkari Solanum Xanthocarpum.
 Drink this water in small amount throughout the day.
 OR

-Take Vasa leaf powder 2 gram, with equal amount of Sitopaladi Churna and one spoon honey.
+Take Vasa leaf powder 2 gram, with an equal amount of Sitopaladi Churna and one spoon honey.
 OR

-Take Vasa leaf powder 2 gram, with equal amount of Sitopaladi Churna, Ginger Juice and one spoon honey.
+Take Vasa leaf powder 2 gram, with an equal amount of Sitopaladi Churna, Ginger Juice and one spoon honey.